Towne 3 Cinemas

 Sadly, the screenings were a financial dissappointment for Camera Cinemas and the theater was shuttered after the final screening of Fritz Lang’s “Metropolis” on New Year’s Eve, 2000.

 The theater was taken over by BIG Cinemas in 2009 and renamed the BIG Cinemas Towne 3 showing primarily Indian films. by summer of 2019 it had been taken over by an independent operator, still screening Indian films.
+It had closed by 2021 and had been sold for internal redevelopment.

 Just login to your account and subscribe to this theater.